 The documentary “The 19th Amendment: A Woman’s Right to Vote,” about the more than 70-year struggle for women to win the right to vote, won a Gold Hermes Creative Award.
 The 26-minute video, available on Annenberg Classroom, is a project of the Leonore Annenberg Institute for Civics at the Annenberg Public Policy Center (APPC) of the University of Pennsylvania, in partnership with The Annenberg Foundation Trust at Sunnylands.
 The amendment’s 100th anniversary will be marked this summer.

-In addition, in May* the film was awarded a Silver Telly Award in the Non-Broadcast Education category.
+- A Silver Telly Award in the Non-Broadcast Education category.
 The Telly Awards was founded in 1979 to honor excellence in local, regional and cable television commercials.
 Non-broadcast video and television programming was added subsequently.
 The Telly Awards annually showcases the best work created within television and across video, for all screens.

 The film, which is close-captioned and comes with a lesson plan, was produced for the policy center by the Documentary Group as part of The Constitution Project, an award-winning film series exploring the Constitution.